huynhtnhut97/HEA-Gibbs-ML-LLM/README.md

 - **LLM Fine-Tuning**: Fine-tunes GPT-4.1-nano for interpretable Gibbs insights.
 - **Notebooks**: Data preprocessing, embedding generation, and model training/evaluation.

-Results highlight superior performance of the hybrid model, with t-SNE visualizations showing enhanced clustering of stable alloys.
+Results highlight performance of the hybrid model, with t-SNE visualizations showing enhanced clustering of stable alloys.
 Code is versioned at https://github.com/huynhtnhut97/HEA-Gibbs-ML-LLM for reproducibility.

 ## Installation
 To set up and run the experiments: